krav/www-guide/README.md

 ## Wishlist

+* Listen on scroll event and update hour selector
+* filtering on fav could just be css
 * add a thing to history so that back button on phones don't just close the app
 * make all day events smaller - or just move them away
 * display and clear errors better